finom/rebloom/README.md

 export default store;
 ```

-Use `readonly` prefix to protect class members to be reassigned.
+Use the `readonly` prefix to prevent class members from being reassigned.

 Call `use` method to access `store` object properties in your component.